Ancient Coins and Their History

 Medieval Coins

 Coinage minted during the reign of Henry VI is among the hardest to find from all issues of medieval coins.
-This shortage is partial because Silver and Gold were both scarce during this period.
+This shortage is partial because silver and gold were both scarce during this period.
 Henry VI ruled England during two distinct periods, from 1422 until 1461 when Edward IV dethroned him, and again in 1470 for only two years.

 A well-known example that survives from Henry VI’s reign is the Gold Noble Annulet.
 The center of the obverse is marked with a “C” to indicate it was struck in Calais.
 Another coin struck in Calais was the Silver Groat, featuring a portrait of the king himself and made sometime between 1422 and 1427.